bdauria/angular-cli.vim/README.md

 The command supports autocompletion for the corresponding file type.

 if `ESpec` is called without arguments, it will try to open the spec file corresponding to the currently open buffer.

+If you're using sass or scss, you might want to add this to your .vimrc:

+`g:angular_cli_stylesheet_format = 'scss'`
+or
+`g:angular_cli_stylesheet_format = 'sass'`

+by default, the parameter is set to 'css'.

 ## The V Command (VSplit)
 Similar to the E command, expect that the files are edited in a vertical split instead.